hmkcode/nosql/SpringData-Neo4j/README.md

 * Create and index --> @Indexed
 * Relation that has no property can be annotated --> @RelatedTo
 * Noe4jTemplate will be used to interact with the db (store & retrieve)
-* Transaction will be handled manually i.e. without using @Transactional
+* Transaction will be handeled manually i.e. without using @Transactional